jandiralceu/tranform-to-grayscale/README.md

 # Photo Effect

-A simple app to apply grayscale effects into a PNG image.
+A simple webassembly(RUST) app to apply grayscale effects into a PNG image.